jeppe-t/Decorator/README.md

 # Decorator.

-This is a simple decorator
+This is a simple decorator.<br />
+Description and explanation of a decorator is included in the script.

 ## Steps to Setup